top of page

 Not surprising, many bottled drinks are brimming with hidden sugars or artificial sweeteners.
 These are best avoided if you want to create a sugar-free pantry.
 For instance, many vegetable juices, which you might assume are ok as they are just juiced veggies, as actually loaded with sugar to make them taste better.
 Soda, colas and other fizzy drinks aren't any better, and even though they might claim to be sugar-free or diet-friendly, they are full of artificial sweeteners.

-SUGAR-FREE SWAP: Swap sugary sodas and juices for water, sparkling water, or herbal tea.
-If you love carbonated drinks, try tonic or soda water and sweetened it at home with smashed fruit, stevia drops or make an effort to retrain your tastebuds.
+• carbonated drinks: restock with tonic or soda water and sweetened it at home with smashed fruit, stevia drops or make an effort to retrain your tastebuds.

 One of the hardest pantry item for most people to part with is in fact sugar itself.
 This is because sugar is used in so many things from your morning coffee to baking, sauces and desserts.
 But ideally, if you want a sugar-free pantry, the white and brown sugar needs to go.
 Instead go for all-natural sweeteners like stevia, erythritol, monk fruit, honey or maple syrup (just use sparingly).
 These are highly nutritious and have less impact on the body than table sugars.